 Learn the Basics of Data Science

 The fundamentals of data science must be mastered by a data scientist.
-Data science encompasses a wide range of disciplines, such as mathematics and statistics, computer science, data processing, data analysis, and other subjects like artificial intelligence, machine learning, deep learning, and others.
+Online Data Science Courses encompasses a wide range of disciplines, such as mathematics and statistics, computer science, data processing, data analysis, and other subjects like artificial intelligence, machine learning, deep learning, and others.
 To begin a data science career, you should be aware of:

 - Math – Linear algebra, Probability, and Calculus